---

 <td>

-Perfect for documentation & blogs
+Built for documentation and blogs

 </td>